How to Fix the Error “Another Update in Progress” in WordPress

 Method 2.
 Fix the Error Message Manually

-This method requires you to use phpMyAdmin or Adminer to directly run a query in your WordPress database.
+This method requires you to use phpMyAdmin or Adminer to run a query directly in your WordPress database.
 In both applications, whether “phpMyAdmin” or “Adminer,” the same steps, which we will explain briefly, are required.
-Depending on the application, there may be graphical differences in the user interface.
+Depending on the application, the user interface may have graphical differences.

 Picture: Here you can find the table wp_options on phpMyAdmin

-3. This search will show all the options table rows.
+This search will show all the options in the table rows.
 You need to find the line with the option name core_updater.lock and click the Delete button.
 PhpMyAdmin will then delete the row from your WordPress database.

 Picture: Delete core_updater.lock